 Apps are changing the world, enriching people’s lives, and enabling developers like you to innovate like never before.
 As a result, the App Store has grown into an exciting and vibrant ecosystem for millions of developers and more than a billion users.
 Whether you are a first time developer or a large team of experienced programmers, we are excited that you are creating apps for the App Store and want to help you understand our guidelines so you can be confident your app will get through the review process quickly.

-- If you attempt to cheat the system (for example, by trying to trick the review process, steal user data, copy another developer’s work, or manipulate ratings) your apps will be removed from the store and you will be expelled from the Developer Program.
+If you attempt to cheat the system (for example, by trying to trick the review process, steal user data, copy another developer’s work, manipulate ratings or App Store discovery) your apps will be removed from the store and you will be expelled from the Apple Developer Program.

 Before You Submit

 To help your app approval go as smoothly as possible, review the common missteps listed below that can slow down the review process or trigger a rejection.
 This doesn’t replace the guidelines or guarantee approval, but making sure you can check every item on the list is a good start.
 If your app no longer functions as intended or you’re no longer actively supporting it, it will be removed from the App Store.Learn more about App Store Improvements.

 Make sure you:

 Ensure that all app information and metadata is complete and accurate

 Update your contact information in case App Review needs to reach you